NZR/DS-BOK/content/3_chapter/chapter3.md

 #### Key considerations on privacy and legal aspects

-- Check the institutional privacy guidelines.
+As always, the researchers should check the institutional privacy guidelines.

-- Seek legal advice to guarantee that data collected from social media can be used for research publication.
+It is advised to seek legal advice to guarantee that data collected from social media can be used for research publication.
 Unless the research team is very familiar with such processes, advice from the institution privacy/legal team is required.

--  To ensure proper reuse of existsing content as well as legal protection for the created content, advice from the copyright team is required here.
+To ensure proper reuse of existsing content as well as legal protection for the created content, the advice from the copyright team is required here.

-- To ensure that designs and research data do not pose copyrght or licensing issues, researchers are recommended to keep track of the provenance (website, URLs,...) of the data they collect online as to facilitate license retrieval.
+To ensure that designs and research data do not pose copyrght or licensing issues, researchers are recommended to keep track of the provenance (website, URLs,...) of the data they collect online as to facilitate license retrieval.
+This will ease the work of the IP/Copyright support team.
+This include URLs and website of images, general user comments on social media, or other information retrieved from social platforms.
+The researcher should also keep track of the URL of the website privacy policies.

-- Researchers must ensure that they abide by the licenses under which the 3rd party material used in this researcher was made available for public use.
+Researchers must ensure that they abide by the licenses under which the 3rd party material used in this researcher was made available for public use.

-- "Designs" are "unusual" research data, with specific copyright.
+"Designs" are "unusual" research data, with specific copyright.
 Input from other support teams will be of great help.

-- Keep track of sources of information used when browsing social media, the original source of images and content may be needed to check what licenses those were released under.

 ## Tags